Todoist is an excellent platform for creating to-do lists.

 Pros

-- All features available in the Free plan.
+- All features are available in the Free plan.

 Cons